 Mr. BOLLING.
 Mr. Speaker, I move the previous question on the resolution.
 The previous question was ordered.

 The resolution was agreed to.
 A motion to reconsider was laid on the table.

 Mr. GARCIA.
-Mr. Speaker, I move that the House resolve itself into the committee of the Whole House on the State of the Union for the consideration of the bill (H.R.
+Mr. Speaker, I move State of the Union for the State of the Union for the consideration of the bill (H.R.
 5461) to designate the birthday of Martin Luther King, Jr., a legal public holiday.

 The SPEAKER pro tempore.
 The question is on the motion offered by the gentleman from New York (Mr. GARCIA).

 The motion was agreed to.

 The SPEAKER pro tempore.
-The Chair designates the gentleman from New Jersey (Mr. Howard) as Chairman of the Committee of the Whole and requests the gentleman from New York (Mr. McHuch) to assume the chair temporarily.
+The Chair designates the gentleman from New Jersey (Mr. Howard) as Chairman of the Committee of the Whole and requests the gentleman from New York (Mr. McHugh) to assume the chair temporarily.